moehrenzahn/moehrenzahn.github.io/project/flyleaf/faq.md

 ## Can I add a PDF, an email or other documents to Flyleaf?

 Flyleaf currently only supports adding URLs, i.e. links to documents.

-Unfortunately, you cannot add a PDF directly to Flyleaf, only the *link* to a PDF.
+You can add a PDF file to Flyleaf via drag and drop on the app or app icon.

 When reading an email newsletter, there is often an "Open in Browser" link somewhere.
 Once you opened the email in a browser, you can use the Share Sheet to add the email to Flyleaf.